 In order to satisfy the Code's requirements applicable to maintaining our ability to be subject to tax as a RIC, we must distribute to our stockholders substantially all of our taxable income each taxable year.
-However, we may elect to spill over certain excess undistributed taxable income from one taxable year into the next taxable year, which would require us to pay a 4% non-deductible excise tax on such excess undistributed taxable income.
-In order to avoid excise tax, we need to satisfy the Excise Tax Avoidance Requirement.
-We estimate approximately \$3.8 million, or \$0.0615 per share, of our taxable income for the 2015 taxable year will be distributed during the 2016 taxable year, prior to the filing of our federal income tax return for our 2015 taxable year.
-As such, we anticipate that we will be subject to a taxable year 2015 liability for the 4% nondeductible excise tax of approximately \$108,000.
-In order to avoid excise tax, we need to distribute, in respect of each calendar year dividends of an amount at least equal to the sum of (1) 98.0% of our net ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of our capital gain in excess of capital loss, or capital gain net income, adjusted for certain ordinary losses, for the one year period ending on October 31st of such calendar year (or, if we so elect, for the calendar year) and (3) any net ordinary income and capital gain net income for the preceding calendar years that was not distributed during such calendar years and on which we paid no U.S. federal income tax.
+However, we may elect to spill over certain excess undistributed taxable income from one taxable year into the next taxable year, which generally would subject us to a 4% non-deductible excise tax on such excess undistributed taxable income.
+In order to avoid the imposition of the 4% non-deductible excise tax, we need to distribute, in respect of each calendar year dividends for U.S. federal income tax purposes of an amount at least equal to the sum of (1) 98.0% of our net ordinary income (taking into account certain deferrals and elections) for the calendar year, (2) 98.2% of our capital gain in excess of capital loss, or capital gain net income, adjusted for certain ordinary losses, for the one-year period ending on October 31st of such calendar year (or, if we so elect, for the calendar year) and (3) any net ordinary income and capital gain net income for the preceding calendar years that was not distributed during such calendar years and on which we paid no U.S. federal income tax.